MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-virtual.md

 | Time synchronization in integration  | Disabled. |

 > [!NOTE]
 > These are the minimum requirements to successfully deploy Azure Stack HCI, version 23H2.
-Increase the capacity like virtual cores & memory when running actual workloads like virtual machines or containers.
+Increase the capacity like virtual cores and memory when running actual workloads like virtual machines or containers.

 ## Set up the virtual switch